 Thomas Guthridge served as a police officer in Camden during the 1900s and 1910s.
 Brother-in-law William Guthridge worked for the State of New Jersey as a Fish and Game Warden.

 Thomas and Mary Guthridge made their home at 759 Mount Vernon Street.
-Thomas Guthridge died prior to the 1920 census.
+Thomas Guthridge died on January 26, 1918.
 Mary Guthridge was still at that address in April of 1930.

 Mary Guthridge last resided at 1012 Division Street.
-She passed away on July 7, 1942 and was buried in Evergreeen Cemetery.
+She passed away at the county hospital at Lakeland on July 7, 1942 and was buried in Evergreeen Cemetery.

 Camden Courier-Post - October 26, 1931